 Step 4.
 Install Moodle.

-Download Moodle latest source:
+Download Moodle’s latest source:

-If your server is dedicated to host only moodle site, copy the contents of your moodle directory to
+If your server is dedicated to hosting only moodle sites, copy the contents of your moodle directory to

-Create data directory for Moodle:
+Create a data directory for Moodle:

 Step 5.
 Accessing Moodle.